yingxuanz-11/computing-work-2/teachers-day/story/the-awkward-pe-lesson.md

 *(Me being like umm with all the people looking at us?
 Ok...?)*

 And we started our stretching.
 Ms Lee told us to count to 10 and asked us to count in other languages (Like Japanese and Chinese etc.).
-After a while, Ms Le suddenly said something that made us really freaked out (or just made things really awkward).
+After a while, Ms Lee suddenly said something that made us really freaked out (or just made things really awkward).